mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/color_smudge_engine.rst

 You can:

-* Paint then smudge, for mostly textury transitions
+* Paint then smudge, for mostly texture transitions
 * Or build up transitions by using intermediate color values

 If you want even smoother effects, well, just use Blur.
 Gaussian blur to be exact.